abin733/COMPSCI732_TechDemo_WorkoutBuddy_ABIN733/README.md

 ## Installation and Setup

-To get started with the Workout Buddy MERN App, follow these steps:
+To get started with the Workout Buddy MERN App, follow these steps by running this command from a terminal on your machine:

 1. Clone the repository to your local machine: